open-zaak/open-zaak/docs/installation/configuration.rst

    d.
 Click **Opslaan**.

-3. Since Open Zaak also manages the autorisations via the Autorisaties API, we need to give Open Notificaties access to this API (so Open Notificaties can see who's authorised to sent notifications):
+3. Since Open Zaak also manages the authorizations via the Autorisaties API, we need to give Open Notificaties access to this API (so Open Notificaties can see who's authorised to sent notifications):